IBM/build-a-time-series-model-using-fp-predict-plus/README.md

-# How to build time series model using FP Predict Plus operator
+# How to build time series model using FP Predict Plus operator hosted on Red Hat Marketplace

 Time series analysis comprises methods for analyzing time series data in order to extract meaningful statistics and other characteristics of the data.
+Time series allows you to analyze major patterns such as trends, seasonality, cyclicity, and irregularity.
 Time series forecasting is the use of a model to predict future values based on previously observed values.
 Time series are widely used for non-stationary data, like economic, weather, stock price, and retail sales.

-This tutorial demonstrates how to build a time-series model using FP Predict Plus with a dataset that shows the how the prices differ over a period of time at a paricular retail store outlet.
+This tutorial demonstrates how to quickly build a time-series model using FP Predict Plus operator with a dataset that shows the how the prices differ over a period of time at a paricular retail store outlet.

 ## Learning objectives